-We’re kicking off the school year by offering a range of trainings for our tutors.
-Whether you’re an old pro or a spring chicken, you can take advantage of the unique training opportunities listed below to discuss any challenges you’ve faced in the classroom, and learn from fellow 826 volunteers and staff how to best support young learners and create an environment conducive to progress and success.
+We’re kicking off the spring semester by offering a range of trainings for our tutors.
+Whether you’re a seasoned pro or a spring chicken, we invite you to take advantage of the unique training opportunities listed below.
+During these trainings we welcome you to discuss any challenges you’ve faced in the classroom, and learn from fellow 826 volunteers and staff how to best support young learners and create an environment conducive to progress and success.
 You’ll leave with a new toolkit of strategies and maybe some new tutor pals.

 Student Behavior Mythbusters: A Toolkit of Strategies